akoz002/nodejs-project-filemetadata/README.md

 ### Implementation

-The app is implemented with Node.js and Express.
+At the backend the app is implemented with *Node.js* and *Express*.
+The server source can be found in `server.js`.
 A demo can be found at the link below.
-The home page has a React web form to upload a file for analysis.
-React source can be found at `views/js/`.
+At the frontend the home page has a *React* web form to upload a file for analysis.
+React source can be found at `views/src/` and it was built with Parcel.
+Source maps were generated and the original source can be viewed in browser developer tools.

 * https://akoz002-nodejs-file-metadata.herokuapp.com/